MichaelLangbein/tdl2/backend/data/wiki/math/ai.md

     - gives step-by-step, slow, logic reasoning
     - gives thinking back to past events and analyzing them
     - machines don't have that
+    - Humans without memory have trouble learning new things through reasoning, but can learn through much repetition on the *behavioral brain* level

 # Machine learning